micmejia/bible-dump/NKJV/2 Kings/2 Kgs 7.md

 And when these lepers came to the outskirts of the camp, they went into one tent and ate and drank, and carried from it silver and gold and clothing, and went and hid _them;_ then they came back and entered another tent, and carried _some_ from there _also,_ and went and hid _it._

 ###### 9
 Then they said to one another, "We are not doing right.
 This day _is_ a day of good news, and we remain silent.
-If we wait until morning light, some [^b]punishment will come upon us.
+If we wait until morning light, some punishment will come upon us.
 Now therefore, come, let us go and tell the king's household."

 ###### 10
 So they went and called to the gatekeepers of the city, and told them, saying, "We went to the Syrian camp, and surprisingly no one _was_ there, not a human sound--only horses and donkeys tied, and the tents intact."